 - Ongoing expenses.
 If the money you spend on gambling represents a significant portion of your ongoing expenses, the lender or mortgage insurance underwriter may be concerned that there is a higher chance of you getting into financial difficulties and being unable to keep up with repayments.
 In some cases, this could mean that your home loan application is declined.

 All of these factors can lead to your mortgage application getting rejected.

 Tips to increase your chances of home loan approval

 - Stop gambling.
-It’s an obvious piece of advice but one that’s worth mentioning.
-Not only will this remove any chance of gambling affecting your application, it will also ensure that you can save more money to pay off your loan.
+It’s obvious advice but still important.
+Quitting will remove any chance of gambling affecting your application, it will also ensure that you can save more money to pay off your loan.

-- Separate account.
-If you’re worried about gambling transactions showing up on your bank statement when you supply proof of genuine savings to a lender, make sure that your gambling transactions are funded from a transaction account that is separate to your savings account.
+- Open a separate account.
+If you’re worried about gambling transactions showing up on your bank statement, make sure that your gambling transactions are funded from a transaction account that is separate to your savings account.